olson-sean-k/plexus-web/src/user-guide/graphs.md

 ## Topological Views

-`MeshGraph`s expose _views_ over their topological structure (vertices, arcs, edges, faces, and interior paths).
-Views are obtained using keys or iteration and behave similarly to references (e.g., `&'a u32` or `&'a mut f64`).
+`MeshGraph`s expose _views_ over their topological structure (vertices, arcs, edges, and faces).
+Views are obtained using keys or iteration and behave similarly to references.
 They provide the primary API for interacting with a `MeshGraph`'s topology and geometry.
-There are three types of views summarized below:
+There are three types of views summarized
+below:

 | Type      | Traversal | Exclusive | Geometry  | Topology  |
 |-----------|-----------|-----------|-----------|-----------|